dvdvideo1234/TrackAssemblyTool/readme.md

 A: Well, It depends on what you mean by "create".
    If it is for the making of the 3D models, then NO ( big one ) I've got no experience in that stuff neither am I a 3D artist.
-Other than that if the models are created by the 3D artists, I will be more then happy to add them into the TrackAssembly Tool if their collision model meets the minimum requirements.
+Other than that if the models are created by the 3D artists, I will be more then happy to add them into the Track assembly tool if their collision model meets the minimum requirements.
    ( Made a model once, but it turned out quite nasty xD, so better leave the job to the right people.)